Proximal Humerus FractureBy Nigel Chua

-A proximal humerus fracture can disturb the blood supply to the humeral head resulting in avascular necrosis aka osteonecrosis.
-What happens is that because of the impaired blood flow and supply to and from the humeral head, the bone cells gradually rot, wither and die.
+A proximal humerus fracture can disturb the blood supply to the humeral head, resulting in avascular necrosis aka osteonecrosis.
+Because of the impaired blood flow and supply to and from the humeral head, the bone cells gradually rot, wither and die.

 The humeral head gradually collapses resulting in pain and reduced movement.

-Damage to the shoulder joint increased the risk of developing early shoulder osteoarthritis, which can be very painful and affects daily function.
+Damage to the shoulder joint increases the risk of developing early shoulder osteoarthritis, which can be very painful and affects daily function.

 Any surgery has the risk of